Dover: Education

 Dover Technical College is part of the East Kent College (EKC) group.

-In addition, 16 primary schools and 2 special schools add to the educational offering.
+In addition, 16 primary schools and two special schools add to the educational offering.

 Public services

 Dover has one hospital, Buckland Hospital.
 Earlier hospitals included the Royal Victoria Hospital, the Isolation Hospital and the Eye Hospital.

 Local media

 Television

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the nearby Dover TV transmitter situated south of the town and a local relay transmitter in the centre of Dover.

-Dover was the home to television studios and production offices of Southern Television Ltd, the company which operated the ITV franchise for South and South East England from 1958–1981.
+Dover was the home to television studios and production offices of Southern Television Ltd, the company which operated the ITV franchise for South and South East England from 1958 to 1981.
 The studios were located on Russell Street and were home to programmes like 'Scene South East', 'Scene Midweek', 'Southern News', 'Farm Progress' and the nightly epilogue, 'Guideline'.
 The studios were operated by TVS in 1982 and home to 'Coast to Coast', however they closed a year later when the company moved their operations to the newly complete Television Centre in Maidstone.

 Newspapers

 Dover has two paid for newspapers, the Dover Express (published by Kent Regional News and Media) and the Dover Mercury (published by the KM Group).
 Free newspapers for the town previously included the Dover and Deal Extra, part of the KM Group; and yourdover, part of KOS Media.